-Have you encountered the 413 error message on your WordPress website?
+Have you encountered the request entity too large or 413 error message?
 The 413 error message is one of the many common WordPress errors you will encounter on the platform.
 The error message will generally occur when you upload a file that is larger than your WordPress upload limit.
-Most web hosts have a large enough upload limit to support large media files like images.

 When increasing any resource limits on your website, always increase them in necessary or reasonable increments.
 For example, you don’t want to set an upload limit that’s artificially high just to potentially prevent an error.
 Increase limits to meet your needs if you experience an error.

-If you set a limit too high and a user decides to upload a several gigabyte file, it can have a negative effect on your site performance.
+If you set a limit too high and a user decides to upload several gigabyte files, it can have a negative effect on your site performance.
 Remember that the limits are usually in place to ensure the proper operation of your site and other sites that share the server.

-How to Resolve the 413 Error Message in WordPress
+How to Resolve the “Request Entity Too Large” Error Message

-Today, I will demonstrate how to resolve the 413 error message in WordPress.
-The error’s cause is straightforward to understand, and it is also very easy to prevent and fix the error from happening.
+The 413 request entity too large errors cause is straightforward to understand, and it is also very easy to prevent and fix the error from happening.

 While this method is effective, it requires that you make changes to WordPress theme files.
 Any time you do that, we recommend using a child theme.
 That ensures that upgrades to your theme won’t overwrite your changes.